ZacDSmith/MC_Mod_1.20.1/README.md

-Master branch is only for storing the setup.
-Other branches will house the mods.
+Two branches reside here.
+Master if for on going development and the setup branch is the base code setup for future mods.